Frequently Asked Questions

 Q: How is Meta different from VeeWee/Packer/Vagrant

 A: Meta is a stable solution which doesn't introduce backwards incompatibilities or breaking changes.
 It just works.
 There's no learning curve or special tools to compile/install.
-Meta's goal is to answer our customers' needs, and then get out of the way.
+You won't spend weeks editing complex nested YAML files.

 Q: How is Meta different from Docker/Moby/LinuxKit

 A: Meta is designed for building virtual appliances which run directly on a hypervisor.
 It doesn't force the use of containers and unstable technologies.
 It's extremely simple to use and you can start building virtual appliances within seconds of downloading it.

 Q: Do you support Docker?